Pulled Pork Hawker Rolls: My new favourite food.

 PPS: This meal is delicious with cauliflower mash, roast potatoes, or good old fashioned mashed spuds.
 Knock yourself out.

 I’m a little bit excited about this recipe.
 Salmon is easily my fish of choice – I just can’t get enough of it.
+It definitely is a wonder food which is why we should be promoting sustainable aquaculture to ensure that we still have access to this amazing fish!
 Add pesto into the same sentence as salmon and you’ve got me grinning like a Cheshire Cat.
 Bonus too – this has sod all ingredients (I know my recipes can get a tad lengthy – so enjoy this!).
 This definitely falls in the ‘easy mid week’ dinner category – despite looking like it’s something you’d cook for a flash dinner party (that’s my kind of dinner!). (more…)